adilsonchacon/wheel-old/README.md

 __GOPATH__ is where the Go packages and sources are installed

 At this example the executable file was moved to _/usr/bin_.
-But you can set it to any directory you want, just add the path to your _.profile_, as you see below:
+But feel free to set it up to any directory you want.
+Just add the path to your _.profile_, as you see below:

 ```
 export PATH=$PATH:YOUR\_DESIRED\_PATH